gagerba/spammers/README.md

 ## Recommendation

-It is strongly recommended to block these domains **at the SMTP level** on your email gateways.
-Doing so can help reduce spam and protect users from unwanted marketing attempts.
+I block these domains **at the SMTP level** on my email gateways.
+Doing so help reduce spam and protect from unwanted marketing attempts.

 ---